dejangrba/rendering-life/README.md

 Venter, J. Craig.
 2014. _Life at the Speed of Light: From the Double Helix to the Dawn of Digital Life_, 51-64 and passim.
 New York: Viking.

 Żmijewski, Artur.
-2012. &quot;Artists Are Just as Capable of Setting the Same Chain of Events as Politicians.&quot; An interview with Joanna Warsza.&quot; Berlin: Das Magazin der Kulturstifrung des Bundes.
+2012. &quot;Artists Are Just as Capable of Setting the Same Chain of Events as Politicians.&quot; Interview by Joanna Warsza.
+Berlin: Das Magazin der Kulturstifrung des Bundes.

 Zurr, Ionat, and Oron Catts.
 2005. &quot;Big Pigs, Small Wings: On Genohype and Artistic Autonomy.&quot; Culture Machine 7. [https://culturemachine.net/biopolitics/big-pigs-small-wings.](https://culturemachine.net/biopolitics/big-pigs-small-wings)